Buses performance data

 Bus Network Performance is affected by seasonality factors such as school holidays and seasonal weather conditions.
 This means when considering performance for a particular quarter it can be more meaningful to compare results with the same quarter in the previous year rather than the previous quarter.

-Staff sickness/absence and shortage of drivers remained slightly higher than historic expectations, but the improvement achieved during 2023/24 has continued into Q1 which was much better than Q1 last year with the underlying position having stabilised, and the overall result was much better that the same quarter last year.
-Mileage not operated due to mechanical issues in Q1 was worse than the same quarter last year.
-Mechanical losses have been on an upward trend since the pandemic with issues around parts supply, engineering staff shortages and the roll out of electric vehicles.
+Staff sickness/absence and shortage of drivers remained slightly higher than historic expectations, but the situation continues to improve and the overall result for the quarter was much better than Q3 last year.
+Mileage not operated due to mechanical issues remains higher than historical expectations with issues around parts supply, engineering staff shortages and the roll out of electric vehicles all having an impact.
+In the latest quarter performance was the same as Q3 last year.

 International Bus Benchmarking Group